floralsea/dd2480-lab3/report.md

 Report of new coverage: find in [`coverage-improvemrnt branch`](https://github.com/floralsea/dd2480-lab3/tree/coverage-improvement)

 You can find `screenshots` in [`old-coverage branch`](https://github.com/floralsea/dd2480-lab3/tree/old-coverage), the location is
-`src/main/resources`, or click this [link](https://github.com/floralsea/dd2480-lab3/tree/old-coverage/src/main/resources) directly to it.
+[`src/main/resources`](https://github.com/floralsea/dd2480-lab3/tree/coverage-improvement/src/main/resources), or click this [link](https://github.com/floralsea/dd2480-lab3/tree/old-coverage/src/main/resources) directly to it.
 Also, you can find the `report` by `JaCoCo` under [site/](https://github.com/floralsea/dd2480-lab3/blob/old-coverage/site/jacoco/index.html).

-Similarly, we present our improvements in [`coverage-improvemrnt branch`](https://github.com/floralsea/dd2480-lab3/tree/coverage-improvement).
+Similarly, we present our improvements in [`coverage-improvemrnt branch`](https://github.com/floralsea/dd2480-lab3/tree/coverage-improvement), you can directly checkout `main` branch and see `sec/main/resources` for screenshots.

 The table below is the comparison of `old coverage` and `new coverage`: